 What is an Unsecured Loan

-While there are different types of loans available to borrowers these days, they can be generally differentiated between secured and unsecured loans.
+While there are different types of bank loans available to borrowers these days, they can be generally differentiated between secured and unsecured loans.
 An unsecured loan is one where no asset- such as a home or car- is used to guarantee the loan.
 A secured loan, on the other hand, is taken out against an asset which the bank can take if the borrower defaults his repayments.

-Unsecured loans are based solely on the financial institutions assessment of the ability of the borrower to pay the loan back.
+Unsecured loans are based solely on the financial institutions assessment of the ability of the borrower to pay the car loan back.
 His credit report, income source, and other application details are solely the basis for the decision of the lender whether to approve the application or not.
 The borrowed amount can range from £1,000 to £25,000.

 Are unsecured loans good?